On the Prediction Performance of the Lasso: Introduction

 \item For sparse vectors $\betaz$ with support $J^*=\{j\in\{1,\ldots,p\}:\beta^*_j\not=0\}$ and for covariates that are strongly correlated in the sense that all irrelevant covariates $\{\bx^j:j\not\in J^*\}$ are close to the linear span of relevant covariates $\{\bx^j:j\in J^*\}$, empirical results suggest that the smallest prediction loss is obtained choosing a tuning parameter $\lambda$ that is substantially smaller than the universal one.
 The influence of correlations on the prediction performance of the Lasso was first considered in~\cite{vdGeer11,HebiriLederer}, where tuning parameters smaller than the classical ones are suggested if the covariates are correlated.
 In particular, for rates of convergence substantially faster than the slow rate $(s^*/n)^{1/2}$ (where $s^*=|J^*|$), their results suggest to incorporate the geometry of the covariates via a function of the entropy numbers of the symmetric convex hull of the covariates into the tuning parameters.
-These entropy numbers may be difficult to compute, however.
-Therefore, we aim at finding tuning parameters that incorporate the geometry of the covariates via an easily computable quantity and that lead to fast rates for prediction when the covariates are strongly correlated.
+One contribution of this paper is to advance and complement these results: First, we introduce a new measure for the geometry of the covariates.
+In contrast to earlier measures, the new measure is computable and allows for an exhaustive characterization of Lasso prediction as a function of the correlations.
+Second, Corollary~\ref{cor:slow} establishes that even with the universal tuning parameter (which does not incorporate the geometry of the covariates), Lasso can have fast rates of convergence in highly correlated settings.

+These results relate Lasso prediction with the choice of the tuning parameter and, in particular, provide a description of the Lasso prediction performance for optimal tuning parameters.
+We expect, therefore, that our results could be complemented by the current research on tuning parameter calibration~\cite{Belloni2011,Lederer14a}.